eigentaylor/eigentaylor.github.io/_previews/2026-07-24-runoff-accuracy.md

 In 2020, [St. Louis, MO voters voted to adopt an all-candidate Approval voting primary election with a delayed top-2 runoff](https://ballotpedia.org/St._Louis,_Missouri,_Proposition_D,_Approval_Voting_Initiative_(November_2020)) by 68.15%.
 This system is still in place, and working excellently<d-cite key="sargent2025stlouis"></d-cite>.
 A few years later, in 2024, [a proposal in Eugene, Oregon to eliminate primary elections for mayor, city council, and EWEB seats and replace them with "STAR voting"](https://ballotpedia.org/Eugene,_Oregon,_Measure_20-349,_STAR_Voting_for_Mayor_and_City_Council_Elections_Initiative_(May_2024)) was voted down by 64.49%.
 The comparison between these two proposals will be the focus of this post.

 [The pitch](https://www.starvoting.org/eugene_faq) for a single-round STAR election was to save money by eliminating low-turnout primary elections, and just quickly elect the best candidate through an *automatic* runoff performed on an expressive and rich dataset of 0-5 scores for each candidate collected in the high-turnout November election<d-footnote>There was also a fair point that the primary elections generally have lower turnout which is disproportionately white, and that a single election might improve equity.
-The St. Louis proposition, however, was explicitly framed as <a href="https://www.stlamerican.com/election/prop-d-expected-to-protect-the-collective-power-of-black-voters/">protecting black voters from vote splitting with that primary election</a>.
+The St. Louis proposition, however, was explicitly framed as <a href="https://www.stlamerican.com/election/prop-d-expected-to-protect-the-collective-power-of-black-voters/">protecting Black voters from vote splitting with that primary election</a>.
 So there are real equity arguments on both sides, and "does X system help/hurt Y demographic" is an exceptionally complicated question that we won't focus on here.</d-footnote>.

 > "STAR Voting is highly accurate with any number of candidates in the race, so there’s no need for an expensive primary for nonpartisan elections in most cases." ([Source](https://www.starvoting.org/eugene_faq))

 It appears that the voters in Eugene were not swayed by this argument, and rejected STAR voting in favor of the status quo.

 The overwhelming defeat of STAR in Eugene was a shock to many, and a devastating blow to the STAR voting movement.
 But 2024 was a particularly bad year for expressive voting systems in general.
-[Ranked Choice Voting (RCV)](../ditch-rcv/) also faced [a sound rejection at the ballot box in a number of states, including Oregon](https://ballotpedia.org/Results_for_ranked-choice_voting_(RCV)_and_electoral_system_ballot_measures,_2024).
+[Ranked-Choice Voting (RCV)](../ditch-rcv/) also faced [a sound rejection at the ballot box in a number of states, including Oregon](https://ballotpedia.org/Results_for_ranked-choice_voting_(RCV)_and_electoral_system_ballot_measures,_2024).
 Was STAR the victim of a bad year for reform, or was this a wake-up call that complex voting systems like STAR, and their supposed "accuracy", are not as appealing to voters as their proponents claim?

 ### Voter Satisfaction Efficiency

 We must first establish what "accuracy" means in the context of voting systems, beyond "the candidate I like did or didn't win".

 Voter Satisfaction Efficiency (VSE)<d-cite key="quinn2017vseSummary"></d-cite> is an incredible metric used for evaluating the performance of voting systems, primarily championed by the Equal Vote Coalition.
 It gives a numeric percentage to the "accuracy" of a voting system, with 0% being just a system that randomly chooses a winner, and 100% being a system that always elects the "best" (highest utility) candidate<d-footnote>VSE isn't the frequency of electing the single-best candidate.
 Rather, it's a linear rescaling of average voter utility normalized to the scale between random (average of all candidate utilities) and best.
 A VSE of 50% would, for example, mean that the candidate it tends to elect provides utility halfway between the average and the best, potentially without ever picking the single best candidate.
-An illustrative, if slightly oversimplified, example would be that if the average provided utility of all candidates was 100, and the utility maximizer provided 110, then a VSE of 50% means we would expect the candidate that system elects to provide 105 utility.
+An illustrative, if slightly oversimplified, example would be that if the average provided utility of all candidates was 100, and the utility maximizer provided 110, then a VSE of 50% means we would expect the candidate that the system elects to provide 105 utility.
 Any positive VSE is better than random.</d-footnote>.

 I interpret VSE as just a simple measure of "aggregation competence": how well a voting system can aggregate the preferences that are fed into it<d-footnote>VSE does not measure a number of other important and practical considerations, but we will focus on what it says about strict "outcomes".</d-footnote>.
 If a system is *good*, then it almost surely has solid VSE.
 Choose-one voting, for example, has awful VSE (about 60%) when voters are simulated to just vote honestly.
-This is because the system is so blind that it cannot look beyond the top choice of each voter, and thus consensus candidates are often buried by vote-splitting.
+This is because the system is so blind that it cannot look beyond the top choice of each voter, and thus consensus candidates are often buried by vote splitting.
 With strategic voting, it can rise to about 80%.

 My status as a volunteer for the Equal Vote Coalition does not mean I speak for them.
 My views are often at odds with the official stances of the EVC, particularly with respect to STAR voting.
 My words in this post are my own.
 So when I call VSE excellent, that does not come lightly.
 Further, I will not pretend that I am not [partial to Approval voting over STAR voting](../approval-only/).
 In fact, one of the reasons is just how close the VSE of the simpler Approval is with STAR.